JavaScript Animations

 - Timing Functions: Determine the duration and delay of animations.

-- Keyframes: Define the starting and ending points of an animation, along with any intermediate steps.
+- Keyframes: Define the starting, ending, and intermediate states of an animation.

 Simple JavaScript Animation Example